-This schedule was prepared using the same basis of accounting and the same significant accounting policies, as applicable, used for the financial statements, with the following exceptions:
+The federal programs included in the accompanying schedule are accounted for using the accrual basis of accounting and the schedule was prepared using the same significant accounting policies, where applicable, as those used for the basic financial statements, with the following exception:

-(1) For purposes of this schedule, loans made to students under the Federal Family Education Loans (CFDA #84.032) are presented as federal expenditures.
-Neither the funds advanced to students nor the outstanding loan balance is included in the financial statements since the loans are made and subsequently collected by private lending institutions www.ffjcpa.com
+• For purposes of this schedule, loans made to students under the Federal Direct Student Loans (CFDA #84.268) are presented as federal expenditures.
+Neither the funds advanced to students nor the outstanding loan balance is included in the financial statements since the loans are made and subsequently collected by private lending institutions and/or the federal government.